amyroi/enum-i18n/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/amyroi/enum-i18n.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://contributor-covenant.org) code of conduct.

+For bug reports and issues, please use our [GitHub Issues](https://github.com/amyroi/enum-i18n/issues) page.